Zechariah 1 – The First Two Visions

 i.
 And they helped; but with evil intent: The nations of the world offered some help to the returning exiles, but even their help was polluted by evil motives.

 b.
 I am zealous for Jerusalem and for Zion with great zeal: The Angel of the Lord shows his heart of compassion for Israel and Jerusalem.
 God relented and allowed Israel back after 70 years of exile yet the effects of exile were still painfully evident.

 i.
 The word for zealous in ancient Hebrew comes from the idea “to become intensely red” and it has the thought of a face becoming flushed with deep emotion.
 God is genuinely and deeply concerned about the state of His people.

 c.
-My cities shall again spread out through prosperity: God solemnly promises to restore Jerusalem and the cities of Judah.
-This was an especially comforting promises considering the lowly condition of the cities of the Promised Land in Zechariah’s day.
+My cities shall again spread out through prosperity: God solemnly promised to restore Jerusalem and the cities of Judah.
+This was an especially comforting promise considering the lowly condition of the cities of the Promised Land in Zechariah’s day.

 i.
 About four years from the time of this prophecy Zion was comforted and Jerusalem was specially chosen – the temple was rebuilt four years after Zechariah gave this prophecy.